dojo/docs/dojo/NodeList-manipulate.rst

 .. contents::
    :depth: 2

-Method extensions to `dojo.NodeList <dojo/NodeList>`_/`dojo.query <dojo/query>`_ that manipulate HTML.
+Method extensions to :ref:`dojo.NodeList <dojo/NodeList>`/:ref:`dojo.query <dojo/query>` that manipulate HTML.
 These methods are intended to match the API naming and behavior as the similarly named methods in jQuery.

 ============
 Introduction
 ============

-Doing a dojo.require("dojo.NodeList-manipulate") (since Dojo 1.7, it's suggested to use AMD-style module loading, e.g. require(["dojo/NodeList-manipulate"]).) will add some addition methods to `dojo.NodeList <dojo/NodeList>`_ (the return object from a `dojo.query <dojo/query>`_ call) that allow easier manipulation of HTML as it relates to the nodes in the dojo.NodeList.
+Doing a dojo.require("dojo.NodeList-manipulate") (since Dojo 1.7, it's suggested to use AMD-style module loading, e.g. require(["dojo/NodeList-manipulate"]).) will add some addition methods to :ref:`dojo.NodeList <dojo/NodeList>` (the return object from a :ref:`dojo.query <dojo/query>` call) that allow easier manipulation of HTML as it relates to the nodes in the dojo.NodeList.

 =====